Skip to main content

 One might think of the Pyramids.
 The Great Wall of China.

-But much better examples are social constructs — such as religions (Christianity?), societies and guilds (Freemasons), centers of learning (Cambridge, U.Bologna), and languages (Sanskrit, Armenian?).
+But much better examples are social constructs — such as religions (Christianity?), societies and guilds (Freemasons), centers of learning (Cambridge, U.Bologna), and languages (Sanskrit, Armenian).

 In a sense, they’re different forms of communities.
 Any community that continues to add new members over time, effectively replacing the ones who leave or die, can live forever.